UtbOvertorneaPM/EquipmentManagementSystem/README.md

  8. Start the IIS Manager application, and add a new site in IIS manager to the computer/server

-     1. [Create a self signed certificate]() or obtain a certificate though other means
+     1. [Create a self signed certificate](https://aboutssl.org/how-to-create-a-self-signed-certificate-in-iis/) or obtain a certificate though other means
-     2. Set the name of the site, choose your applicationpool use either DefaultAppPool or a new one, point to the folder of the extracted files.
+     2. Set the name of the site, choose your Applicationpool: use either DefaultAppPool or a new one
+     3. Set the physical path to point at the folder of the extracted files.
      3. Set the binding to HTTPS and sign it with a certificate

- 9. Edit folder permission of the folder where the extracted files are in, and add the IIS user or `IIS AppPool\DefaultAppPool` so it has full control over the application folder.
+ 9. Edit folder permission of the folder wherein the extracted files are, and add the IIS user or `IIS AppPool\DefaultAppPool` in folder permissions so it has full control over the application folder.

- 10. Using the most up-to-date [PasswordHasher](https://github.com/UtbOvertorneaPM/PasswordHasher/releases/download/v1.1/PasswordHasher.7z) application, add users that will have access to the equipment management system by following the application instructions.
+ 10. Using the most up-to-date [PasswordHasher](https://github.com/UtbOvertorneaPM/PasswordHasher/releases/download/v1.1/PasswordHasher.7z) application, add any users that will have access to the equipment management system by following the application instructions.